 Diversity in your video comms

 Think carefully about what video content you’re creating or want commissioned.
 Whether it’s for HR purposes or not, the very fact you have (or want to strive for) a diverse workforce, means you have so many different avenues to follow in terms of getting creative and inclusive on film.
 Has one of your team gone the extra mile with a business-endorsed charity?
 Do you have a unique personality in your training department who could present some materials to other colleagues and really engage them, perhaps more than the go-to middle-aged consultant?
-Or maybe you should consider making new values/ vision film that puts your vibrant diversity of people on screen, to really sell what you’re about, and show off your very own and very special – panorama of faces and voices.
+Or maybe you should consider making a new values/ vision film that puts your vibrant diversity of people on screen, to really sell what you’re about, and show off your very own – and very special – panorama of faces and voices.

 Ultimately, inclusion fuels the engine (and creativity) of your business, both inside and out.
 So never underestimate the power of equality and giving your colleagues a platform.
 And let’s not forget, diversity is the one thing we ALL have in common, so let’s acknowledge and celebrate it.